[4 Steps] Create User Defined Exception in Python with Example

 Example for simple exception handing in Python:

-When you divide any number by zero, it raises ‘division by zero’ exception.
+When you divide any number by zero, it raises the ‘division by zero’ exception.

 Python Program for Exception Handling: